United with Christ in Unceasing Prayer

 Readings: 1st: Exodus 17:8-13; Ps: 120; 2nd: 2 Tim 3:14-4, 2; Gos: Lk 18:1-8

-In today’s first reading, God demonstrated to the Israelites that he was the one in charge of their lives, history and circumstances.
+In today’s first reading, God demonstrated to the Israelites that he was the one in charge of their lives, history, and circumstances.
 Of course, their success depended totally on Him.
-Moses the great prophet and intercessor did what he knew how to do best, unceasing intercession for his people.
-Through his action and intercession, he gave credence to this popular saying that: “Prayer is the master key to success.”
+Moses, the great prophet and intercessor, did what he knew best, unceasing intercession for his people.
+Through his action and intercession, he gave credence to this famous saying, “Prayer is the master key to success.”

-As long as Moses’ hands were lifted up to God in prayers, the Israelites soldiers were victorious in battle.
+As long as Moses lifted his hands to God in prayers, the Israelite’s soldiers were victorious in battle.
 This reading reminds us that our victory in life depends much on God.
-It also reminds us that the solution to our daily struggles and quest have both a spiritual and physical dimension.
+It also reminds us that the solution to our daily struggles and quest has both a spiritual and physical dimension.

 Hence, if we neglect God in our daily struggles while trusting only in the arm of our flesh, we might not make it.
 So, we must be steadfast in prayer.
 Also, we must do what we have to do.
 In other words, pray and action.
-In all circumstances of life, we must constantly abide in God’s presence with our minds and hearts lifted up to him in prayers.
-Like Moses and the psalmist, if we continuously lift up our hands and eyes to God in prayers: “Our help will definitely come from the Lord, who made heaven and earth.”
+We must constantly abide in God’s presence with our minds and hearts lifted to him in prayers in all life circumstances.
+Like Moses and the psalmist, if we continuously lift our hands and eyes to God in prayers: “Our help will come from the Lord, who made heaven and earth.”
 This is because he never fails.

 In light of today’s general theme, Lectio Divina (the prayerful and meditative reading of the Word of God) becomes very important.
-We must pray with His Word, and let it illumine our minds.
-This is because, through constant and prayerful study of the inspired Word of God, we find the much-needed faith to preserve in prayer in the presence of the God.
+We must pray with His Word and let it illuminate our minds.
+This is because, through constant and prayerful study of the inspired Word of God, we find the much-needed faith to preserve in prayer in the presence of God.

 In today’s gospel, Jesus further underscores the importance of continuous prayer.
-Luke writes: “He told his disciples a parable about the need to pray continually without fainting.”
-Through, His parable, Jesus teaches us be consistent and preserver in prayers at all times.
-Of course, having being a man of prayer Himself, He knew how important prayer was for his disciples.
+Luke writes, “He told his disciples a parable about the need to pray continually without fainting.”
+Through, His parable, Jesus teaches us to be consistent and preserver in prayers at all times.
+Of course, having been a man of prayer himself, he knew how important prayer was for his disciples.
 It will be the key to their success in their mission.

 The same goes for all of us Christians.
-If we must really have any success in our respective vocation and missions, we must make prayer the foundation of our Christian life.
-It is an indispensable tool that every Christian need for success.
-The prayer in question here is that which never gives up, and that which draws strength from the word of God.
+If we must have any success in our respective vocation and missions, we must make prayer the foundation of our Christian life.
+It is an indispensable tool that every Christian needs for success.
+The prayer in question here is that which never gives up and that which draws strength from the word of God.

 Peace be with you all!